BoyuanZH/BoyuanZH.github.io/_posts/2017-08-28-majority-voting-problem.markdown

 ----

 # Majority Voting Algorithm

-Recently I run into this kind of program in leetcode, where you want to know if there exist a value that present in an unsorted list for more than half of the elements in that list, and find it out if certain value exists.
+Recently I run into this kind of problem in LeetCode, where you want to know if there exist a value that present in an unsorted list for more than half of the elements in that list, and find it out if certain value exists.
 It's relatively easy to use a map to reach **O(N) time complexity and O(N) space complexity**.
 While, how can we reduce the **space complexity to O(1)**?

 The answer is **Boyer and Moore Majority Voting Algortithm**.
 Check out [this helpful post](https://gregable.com/2013/10/majority-vote-algorithm-find-majority.html) for understanding the algorithm.